Top 10 Ideas for Your ML Project

 Studying the theory of machine learning is only good if you put it into practice.
-In this post, you will find some machine learning project ideas for your portfolio that will allow you to showcase your skills in 2021.
+In this post, you will find some machine learning project ideas for your portfolio that will allow you to showcase your skills.

 Cool ML project ideas for beginners

 I have collected some ML project ideas that can be easily implemented even by a beginner and help you get your first job or internship.
 I also included a link to a tutorial and a database for each project, so no more procrastinating!
 You have everything you need to start working on the project.
 Good luck!

 Machine learning is typically used for making predictions.
 Simple algorithms such as linear regression allow building an effective model without requiring too much effort.
 You only need to collect information to base your predictions on.

 If you learn to apply regression to solving real tasks, you can build a simple predictor.
 Usually, beginners try to predict stock prices or, considering the current situation, the COVID spread rate.
 However, you can build a predictive model for basically anything from predicting currency fluctuations to forecasting precipitation.

 Career tip: Are you interested in a particular field?
 If you want to work in finance, try to build a project like a stock prices predictor that showcases your abilities in this area.
 This will look more convincing for an employer and help you gain some knowledge about the industry.

 Example: GammaStack is a customizable software for predicting sports results.
 It helps people betting on sports to maximize their profit.
 To make more comprehensive predictions, this software relies on more than just one regression algorithm.

 Tutorial: This kernel on Kaggle will teach you to import data, read the dataset and apply regression algorithms to housing price prediction.